Chapter 10 – Licenses

 Every inspection and reinspection shall be scheduled in writing.

 The property owner or his/her designee has the responsibility to meet the inspector at the time of scheduled inspection.
-Failure to do so, without validating just cause and receiving approval shall result in the imposition of a fee equal to fifty dollars ($50.00) for the first failure during a license year.
+Failure to meet the inspector at the time of the scheduled inspection shall result in the imposition of a no-show fee equal to one hundred dollars ($100.00) for buildings with 1-17 units and one hundred fifty dollars ($150.00) for buildings with 18 units or more for the first failure during a license year.
 Additional failures to be present on the prescribed date and time are subject to citations.
 The inspector must be present on site and allow an additional fifteen (15) minutes, unless confirmation from the property owner or their designee (of being late) is received before documenting that the inspection must be rescheduled.

 Requests to reschedule an inspection shall be subject to a fee of fifty dollars ($50.00) unless a request to change the inspection date is received a minimum of twenty-one (21) days prior to the inspection date.
-The notification time frame for the rescheduled inspection may be reduced to no less than five (5) calendar days if mutually agreed upon by the inspector and property owner and will not require written notification.
+The notification time frame for the rescheduled inspection may be reduced to no less than five (5) business days within the date of the scheduled inspection if mutually agreed upon by the inspector and property owner and will not require written notification.